 Organ Meats With High Vitamin K2: Beef Liver and Spleen.
 Kidney, Pancreas and Heart a close second.

 Main Function – A mineral used to make hemoglobin, a red blood cell protein that carries oxygen throughout the body.

 Iron Types - Non-Heme Iron comes mostly from plants.
 Heme Iron comes from meats, which also have non-heme iron.(8)

-Muscle Energy - Iron is used to make myoglobin, a protein that provides oxygen to muscles to help meet their high energy demands.
+Muscle Energy - Iron is used to make myoglobin, a protein that provides oxygen to muscles to help meet its high energy demands.
 Also used for hormone production.(8)

 Iron Deficiency Anemia – Prevents one of the most common global deficiencies.
 Symptoms are: weakness or fatigue, brain fog, immune issues, body temperature issues and swollen tongue.(8)

 Note: Please regulate your iron intake, too much can cause issues.